-The OUTDOOR AIR IN terminal is used for connecting an outdoor temperature sensor (AERCO P/N GM-123525) as required primarily for the Indoor/Outdoor reset mode of operation.
+The OUTDOOR AIR IN terminal is used for connecting an outdoor temperature sensor (P/N GM-123525) as required primarily for the INDOOR/OUTDOOR RESET mode of operation.
 It can also be used with another mode if it is desired to use the outdoor sensor enable/disable feature.
-This feature allows the boiler to be enabled or disabled based on the outdoor air temperature.
+This feature allows the Heating Boiler to be enabled or disabled based on the outdoor air temperature.